MyArtverse-Project/MyArtverse/README.md

 You can now access http://localhost:3000 on your browser.

-It's also recommended to copy the `.env` file on root (i.e. For making changes to Stripe and/or PayPal payments), copy the `.env.local.example` file from the root directory:
+It's also recommended to copy the `.env` file on the root (i.e. For making changes to Stripe and/or PayPal payments), copy the `.env.local.example` file from the root directory: